amendoza514/TuTube/README.md

 • Logged in users can submit, review and delete messages posted to a video show page (as well as report non-user submitted videos to be stored)

+• Likes/dislikes for video show and individual comment threads

+• View counts updates in real time

 ## Future Updates

-• Likes (videos, comments and replies)

 • Comment replies

 • Subscribes

-• Search bar feature

 • Message sorting options

 • User profile page with subcribed content section

-• Dark mode!

 • Video Upload, thumbnail upload and user profile thumbnail upload